Maurice Suckling: Early life

-Maurice Suckling was born on 4 May 1726 in the rectory house in Barsham, Suffolk.
+Maurice Suckling was born on 4 May 1726 in the rectory in Barsham, Suffolk.
 (Note: Dates are in New Style.
 Ruddock Mackay in the Oxford Dictionary of National Biography instead dates Suckling's birth to 1725.)
-His father was the Reverend Maurice Suckling and his mother Anne Turner.
+His father was the Reverend Maurice Suckling and his mother was Anne, Turner.
 Suckling's maternal grandfather was Sir Charles Turner, 1st Baronet, while his great-uncle was the prime minister, Sir Robert Walpole.
 Suckling lived in Barsham until the age of four when his father died.
-His mother then moved the family, which also included his sister Catherine and brother William, to Beccles in the same county.
+His mother moved the family, which also included his sister Catherine and brother William, to Beccles in the same county.
 Nothing is known of Suckling's childhood past this point apart from that he continued to live in Beccles.

-Suckling's immediate family, as a single parent household, was not especially rich, and he did not receive a university education.
+Suckling's immediate family, as a single-parent household, was not especially rich, and he did not receive a university education.
 These factors limited his career prospects, with the former meaning he could not become a British Army officer and the latter stopping him from following his father into the clergy.
 Suckling did however have the support of considerable patronage from the powerful Walpole, and because of this he was able to find a place within the Royal Navy.
 (Note: In a similar fashion Suckling's brother William would go on to have a career in the Civil Service.)
 At the age of thirteen, on 25 November 1739, Suckling was appointed an ordinary seaman on board the 50-gun (Note: The number of guns refers to the number of long guns a ship was established to carry on its decks.) fourth-rate HMS Newcastle at Sheerness Dockyard.
 While some records suppose that he was supported in his joining of the navy by another maternal relative, Captain George Townshend, the historian John Sugden says this was the doing of Walpole.
 Suckling's first patron within the navy was Captain Thomas Fox, the commanding officer of Newcastle.